What's new in Windows client deployment

 Windows Autopilot streamlines and automates the process of setting up and configuring new devices, with minimal interaction required from the end user.
 You can also use Windows Autopilot to reset, repurpose, and recover devices.

-With the release of Windows 10, version 2004 you can configure Windows Autopilot user-driven Hybrid Azure Active Directory join with VPN support.
-This support is also backported to Windows 10, version 1909 and 1903.
+With the release of Windows 10, version 2004 you can configure Windows Autopilot user-driven Microsoft Entra hybrid join with VPN support.

 The following Windows Autopilot features are available in Windows 10, version 1903 and later:

-- Windows Autopilot for white glove deployment is new in Windows 10, version 1903.
-"White glove" deployment enables partners or IT staff to pre-provision devices so they're fully configured and business ready for your users.
+- Windows Autopilot for pre-provisioned deployment is new in Windows 10, version 1903.
+Pre-provisioned deployment enables partners or IT staff to pre-provision devices so they're fully configured and business ready for your users.

 - The Intune enrollment status page (ESP) now tracks Intune Management Extensions.